 So, why isn’t your homemade beer fermenting and how can you fix it?

-A non-fermenting beer mix (known as wort) is down to a problem with your yeast.
+A non-fermenting beer is connected to your wort, its sugar content, and the viability of your yeast.
 Either it’s too old or doesn’t have enough sugary nutrients to feed on.
-Higher and lower ambient temperatures can be a cause as can a lack of oxygen which yeast requires to work effectively.
-Sometimes, you’ve just got defective yeast.
+Higher and lower ambient temperatures can be a cause as can a lack of oxygen.
+All are necessary for yeast to ferment beer.

 Luckily, if you can identify the problem early enough there are some fairly straightforward fixes to a non-fermenting wort.
 I will go into more detail about each of them in this article.